a455jldvmsrwll1a/pen-steer/README.md

 There are a few methods to fake a virtual controller:
   - Dummy - no output at all
   - uinput - uses Linux's [uinput module](https://kernel.org/doc/html/v4.12/input/uinput.html).
-You may need to run as `root`, or better yet, just add your user to the `input` group.
 (Linux only)
   - ViGEm - [WIP] uses [ViGEm](https://docs.nefarius.at/projects/ViGEm/) (Windows only)

 ## TODO